 All of our Dumped School Supplies -- I see a sweatshirt in there that's been lost for weeks :)

-4. Have YOUR KIDS pull out all the crayons/markers/etc. and organizing them into piles, while YOU put all the stray papers into a neat, little pile (don't look at them, just pile them).
+Have the KIDS pull out all the crayons/markers/etc. and organizing them into piles, while Mom or Dad puts all the stray papers into a neat, little pile (don't look at them right now, just pile them).

 If you find objects that aren't school supplies (for example, food items or that sweatshirt they lost :), do the obvious and either wash, discard or put away.